 - No SCHUFA information is required

 Bunq has an official banking license from the Dutch Central Bank (DNB).
-They also offer a free debit card.
-But its features are very basic compared to the other digital banks here.
-However, if you do not mind the monthly fee, you can go for their premium card which provides lots of cool features.
+At the moment, all the 3 Bunq accounts give you 1.56% interest, paid monthly.
+If you do not mind the monthly fee, you can go for their Easy Money card which provides lots of cool features.

-Some other features for both the travel card and premium card:
+Some features for both the Easy Bank card and Easy Money card:

-- Keep track of who paid what with “Slice group” which is great for group expenses
+- Keep track of who paid what with “Activities” which is great for group expenses

 - Never need to wait for your money again with instant payments